 The causes of aggression in toddlers are linked to common signs and medical symptoms.
 They are-

 - Psychosis – Various psychotic illnesses are linked to episodes of aggression in kids.
-Schizophrenia-prone kids respond to their internal stimuli by being fearful, paranoid, suspicious and tend to lash out in their own defence.
+Schizophrenia-prone kids respond to their internal stimuli by being fearful, paranoid, suspicious, and tend to lash out in their own defense.

 - Frustration – Kids who have cognitive or communication problems become frustrated due to their lack of said-developed skills.
 As a result, they are unable to verbalize how they feel and lash out.